-- The statement "keep refrigerated or frozen" according to the case. - Expiration date for the fresh-refrigerated or frozen product: Shelf-life with the legend: "Consume before" or "Consume preferably before" Half-life for the fresh-refrigerated product: not exceeding 0 to 7 degrees Celsius for a maximum of ten (10) days.
-Half-life for the frozen product: at a temperature between 0 and -18 degrees Celsius for a maximum of one (1) year. - Date of production.
+- The statement "keep refrigerated or frozen" according to the case. - Expiration date for the fresh-refrigerated or frozen product: Shelf-life with the legend: "Consume before" or "Consume preferably before" Half-life for fresh-refrigerated products: not exceeding 0 to 7 degrees Celsius for a maximum of ten (10) days.
+Half-life for the frozen product: at a temperature between 0 and -18 degrees Celsius for a - maximum of one (1) year. - Date of production.

-Milled rice: All milled rice sold in Panama, according to the Technical Regulation DGNTI-COPANIT No. 75 of 2002, must be labeled that it contains "no less than 95 percent of long grain rice" for Special Rice or "no less than 95 percent of medium grain rice" for Premier Rice.
+Milled rice: All milled rice commercialized in Panama, according to the Technical Regulation DGNTI-COPANIT No. 75 of 2023, must be labeled that it contains "no less than 95 percent of long and extra-long grain rice" for Special Rice, or "no less than 95 percent of medium grain rice" for Premier Rice, and labeling of "fortified rice".